How to Generate Packing Lists from Airtable Automatically

 Manual packing list creation is slow and error-prone.
 Copying item names and quantities from Airtable into separate documents wastes time and introduces mistakes that delay shipments.

 This guide shows you how to automatically generate professional packing list PDFs from your Airtable order data.
 No coding required.
+Packing lists are one of several shipping documents you can automate - see our complete guide to shipping and fulfillment document automation in Airtable.

 Why Automate Packing List Generation in Airtable

-• Tedious data copying - Transcribing order details into Word or Excel wastes time
+• Tedious data copying: Transcribing order details into Word or Excel wastes time.

-• Inconsistent formatting - Each packing list looks different depending on who creates it
+• Inconsistent formatting: Each packing list looks different depending on who creates it.

-• Human error - Wrong quantities, missing items, or incorrect addresses delay shipments
+• Human error: Wrong quantities, missing items, or incorrect addresses delay shipments.

-• No audit trail - Hard to track which orders have packing lists generated
+• No audit trail: Hard to track which orders have packing lists generated.

 What You Need Before Starting

-Before you begin, ensure you have:
+Before you begin, make sure you have:

 Step 1: Set Up Your Airtable Base for Packing Lists